 Paid Sick Days

-Question: What, if anything, would you do to ensure that workers don’t have to choose between taking care of themselves or their families and their job (including any type of legislative solutions)?
+What would you do to ensure that workers don’t have to choose between taking care of themselves/their families and their job?

 - 49% of workers in Montana do not earn paid sick days.